 That's when you're not using them.
 But often you do want to use them: turns, stars, circles and so on.
 The golden rule is: Give weight.
 And look at the person you're turning — even if it's another fellow!
 You're not strangers on the tube in the rush hour trying to pretend the crowd around you doesn't exist; you're doing social dancing.
 If you were having a conversation with someone you'd look at them, wouldn't you?
 Even if you weren't holding hands with them!
 A dance is a kind of conversation, like the dialogue of a play.
 The lines have been written, but it's up to you how you deliver them, and different actors will give very different interpretations.

 I like giving hands.
 If the ones cast to second place, the twos usually move up.
 Scottish dancers do four side steps, in time with the music, which looks very neat — and they look at each other, so even though they're not actually touching they're still dancing together.
 English dancers tend to shuffle up apologetically, as if they've suddenly realised they're in the wrong place.
 It looks awful.
-You weren't in the wrong place at all — you were here, now you need to be there.
+You weren't in the wrong place at all — you were there, now you need to be here.
 So move up with conviction, as if it's part of the dance (which it is) — and I prefer to take my partner's hand and lead her up.
-Not only is it friendlier, it also means I'm sure she's going to be there when I need her.
+Not only is it friendlier, it also means I know she's going to be there when I need her.

 The same in a Grimstock (mirror) hey.
 I always prefer to take hands at the end of the set — and it's easier too.
 And in cross heys (depending on what preceded the movement) I would give her the other hand so that I can pass her across in front of me.